Irma Hünerfauth: Life

-Hünerfauth was born on 31 December 1907 in Donaueschingen, a daughter of a brewery manager.
+Hünerfauth was born on 31 December 1907 in Donaueschingen, the daughter of a brewery manager.
 After a fire in 1914, her family moved to Munich.
 In 1917 Hünerfauth attended a class on drawing for adults.
 During her school time in 1923 she underwent practical training in shop window design in a fashion shop and continued this training from 1925 until 1928.
 From 1925 until 1928, she attended the Female Labor School in Munich and from 1929 until 1932 she attended the Arts School for Design in Munich as a student under Helmuth Ehmcke.
 In 1933 Hünerfauth married the lawyer Wilhelm Schäfer, with whom she had a son.
 From 1935 until 1937 she studied painting at the Academy of Fine Arts, Munich under Professor Jank and Professor Hess.

 In 1938 Hünerfauth divorced Schäfer and moved to the Dachauer Moos near Munich.
 In 1939 she married her second husband, Jost Höpker, but they divorced soon afterwards.

 In 1940, Hünerfauth returned to live with her parents in Grosshesselohe near Munich.
 In 1942, she was evacuated to Chiemsee and later to the area of Landshut.
 In 1945, the family returned to Grosshesselohe, where Hünerfauth built an atelier.
 On 20 November 1948, she married her third husband, Franz Führer, also known by his artist's name "Führer-Wolkenstein".
 They remained married for 28 years.
 Franz Führer worked as a construction manager for the public utilities of Munich.
 As an artist, Führer-Wolkenstein worked closely with Hünerfauth and assisted her with detailed electrotechnical work for her multimedia art projects.
 After his retirement he created kinetic art objects, so-called recycling machines.

 In 1954 Hünerfauth received private training from Conrad Westpfahl, an important artist of Informal Art, which led her to abstract painting.
 In 1958 she attended courses on etching and lithography.
 In 1959, she was awarded the Prix d'Unions des Femmes Peintres in Paris for her painting titled Düsternis (Gloom).
 Two female artists (Lentz and Strauss) expressed their disapproval and one of them cut her painting with a knife.
 Hünerfauth had it restored.
 The art critic Franz Roh and his wife Juliane Roh were early supporters and patrons of Hünerfauth's work.
 They encouraged her and featured her work very positively in their publications.
 When Franz Roh died, Hünerfauth printed a series of ten lithographs In Memory of Franz Roh, 1966.
 In 1962, she attended a course on welding and subsequently began to sculpt in scrap metal.
 In 1964 she received the advancement award from the Herbstsalon München (Autumn exhibition Art Salon Munich).